Ticket #2149 (new bug)

 The problem will either be that somehow Deluge is failing to pass the proxy settings to libtorrent or there is an issue in libtorrent itself which would require reporting upstream.

-Changed 9 months ago by rm
+comment:6 Changed 12 years ago by rm

 Hi!
 I'm terribly sorry about the delay.
 Deluge 1.3.5 is indeed work via proxy with: libtorrent-rasterbar-0.15.9 py27-libtorrent-rasterbar-0.15.9